SeaQL/seaql.github.io/SeaORM/blog/2022-05-10-whats-new-in-0.8.0.md

 ## Inserting One with Default

 [[#589](https://github.com/SeaQL/sea-orm/pull/589)] Insert a row populate with default values.
-Note that the target table should have default value for all of its columns.
+Note that the target table should have default values defined for all of its columns.

 ```rust
 let pear = fruit::ActiveModel {